MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetdrainpackets.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-The **NetRingGetDrainPackets** method gets a packet iterator for the current drain section of a packet ring.
+The **NetRingGetDrainPackets** method gets a packet iterator for the drain subsection of a packet ring.

 ## Syntax